Making tax digital

 Major changes are being made to the way in which all taxpayers interact with HM Revenue & Customs (HMRC).
 This is known as "making tax digital" and work has already started with some changes implemented in April 2016, and further changes planned through to completion in 2020.

 These changes will impact on every individual and business, regardless of size.
-For a summary of how this initiative has progressed so far download our guide.

 We will keep this page updated with the latest information from HMRC.

 Adam – a pensioner with one let property